Frequently Asked Questions

 Parents often ask about hazing – does it happen, and what does the University do about it?

-The University has a strict policy against hazing, which is outlined in the Student Code of Conduct.
-Hazing has occurred on most college campuses at some time.
+The University has a strict anti-hazing policy, which is outlined in the Student Code of Conduct.
 At Wake Forest, if an organization is found responsible for hazing its new members, they are held accountable as an organization.
 There is also a hazing hotline at 336-758-HAZE (4293) for members of the Wake Forest community who wish to report anonymously any student behavior which may be of a hazing nature.
 If parents encounter behavior they think could be hazing, they are encouraged to report specifics to the Office of the Dean of Students at 336.758.5226 or deanstud.
 Parents and students can request (and will be given) anonymity, but the University does need some specifics (name of organization, activity the student faced, etc.) to be able to investigate a charge of hazing.

 How much does it cost to be in a sorority?

-Average new member dues are $615, with subsequent semesters at an average of $335.
+Average new member dues are around $900, with subsequent semesters at an average of $400.
 The costs cover national chapter dues, housing fees and sorority activities.
 Additionally the breakdown for each chapter can be found here.

 What are some of the benefits of sorority membership in your opinion?